Dvotions from Judy’s heart

 Blessings on your day and prayers and love, Judy

-Mullins “was a flawed and broken, every bit the raggamuffin he claimed to be and more.
+Mullins “was flawed and broken, every bit the raggamuffin he claimed to be and more.
 But he told us the truth as he could see it,” noted Russell Moore.
 Andrew Greer and Randy Cox wrote about the tension Mullins felt with the evangelical establishment of his time.
 “Rich chafed against the paint-by-numbers parameters of the gospel music industry.
-From his raggamuffin perspective his choice was clear: he could either appease the mass-market demands of a religiously ‘right’ constituency by softening his creed and diluting his dialogue or he could appeal to people’s heart through honest and human exchange.”
+From his ragamuffin perspectiven, his choice was clear: he could either appease the mass-market demands of a religiously ‘right’ constituency by softening his creed and diluting his dialogue or he could appeal to people’s heart through honest and human exchange.”

 There are several songs that I especially remember.
 The first Awesome God, which was almost anthem during the height the the charismatic movement.
 Both Judy and I have fond memories of those days.
 It is a simple refrain: “Our God is an awesome God/He reigns from heaven above/With wisdom, power, and love/Our God is an awesome God.”
-I can almost hear a large group singing this with all their might.
+I can almost hear a large crowd singing this with all their might.

 The second is Hold Me Jesus.
 It is a haunting song of spiritual struggle.
-I identified with Mullins’ struggle.
+I identified with Mullins’ struggle in this.
 One verse goes: “Surrender don’t come natural to me/I’d rather fight You for something I don’t really want/Than to take what You give that I need/And I’ve beat my head against so many walls/Now I’m falling down I’m falling on my knees.”
 Wow.
 I still identify with these words.

 The chorus brings back a lot of memories: “So hold me Jesus ’cause I’m shaking like a leaf/You have been king of my glory/Won’t you be my Prince of Peace.”
 I remember identifying with “the leaf.”
 It described my heart condition.
 I was only learning to put my hand on my heart and look up to Jesus and cry for mercy.
-Thank you, Jesus for Rich Mullins’ vulnerability.
+Thank you, Jesus, for Rich Mullins’ vulnerability.

 The third song is If I Stand.
 I can still identify deeply with the chorus.
 “So if I stand let me stand on the promise/That you will pull me through/And if I can’t, let me fall on the grace/That first brought me to You/And if I sing let me sing for the joy/That has born in me these songs/And if I weep let it be as a man/Who is longing for his home.”